xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

   - **Operational simplicity** with less protocols to operate and manage

-  - **Smooth migration towards an SDN-ready architecture** thanks to backward-compatibility with existing network protocols and services

-  - **Next generation service** creation leveraging guaranteed SLAs

   - **Enhanced and optimized operations** using telemetry/analytics in conjunction with automation tools

-**The  Converged SDN Transport design is targeted at Service Provider customers who:**
+**The ASN Metro design is targeted at Network Service providers who:**

   - Want to evolve their existing Unified MPLS Network